bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 a set of strings to send is a simple and powerful pattern.
 We could always require objects and just use the "type" field as a scope value, but that's a lot of complexity to pay for the simple case.
-Client developers will always know which kind they need to send, because they're the ones picking from the API's description. ]]
+Client developers will always know which kind they need to send, because they're picking from the API's documentation. ]]

 ### Requesting Multiple Access Tokens {#request-resource-multiple}